krispya/react-three-update/README.md

     // Any updates you want to occur right before rendering.
     // For example having a camera follow a character who might
     // be moved by input, physics or other interactions.
   });

+  useRenderUpdate((state, delta, renderState) => {
+    // These updates happen right before the node graph is rendered.
+    // You would want to do matrix updates or postprocessing here.
+  });

   return {